WVOT

 WVOT (1420 AM) was a radio station licensed to and located in Wilson, North Carolina, United States.
 The FCC assigned frequency was 1420 kHz.
 The station operated at 1,000 Watts non-directional by day, and 500 watts directional at night, largely on a north-facing axis.

-Programming

-The station's final format was urban contemporary gospel.
-Past formats have included talk, Carolina beach music, oldies, adult contemporary, contemporary hit radio, and block programming.
-The station's call letters originally stood for W-V(oice)-O(f)-T(obbacoland.)

 History

 WVOT signed on in June 1948.
+The station's call letters originally stood for "Voice of Tobaccoland".